 3) Using a cut board and a good knife cut the mango.
 Do not peel the skin.
 You can also cut all the pieces which are around the shell, that will give gravy to the pickle.

-5) While the mangoes are drying, you can prep the other ingredients.
+5) While the mango is drying, you can prep the other ingredients.
 Dry roast the methi in a pan, for two to three minutes.
 Cool and transfer to a mixer.